sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 [OPTION BEGIN [AI API client SDK]]

-Command line tool `pip` is the python package installer, it will be installed automatically with python.
+The command line tool `pip` is the python package installer, it will be installed automatically with python.

-Use `pip` to install AI API client SDK.
+Use `pip` to install the AI API client SDK.

 ```BASH
 pip install ai-api-client-sdk
 ```

-Use `pip` to install Jupyter.
+Use `pip` to install Jupyter Notebook.
 Jupyter is used to execute python code pieces in the form of reusable cells.

 ```BASH
 pip install notebook